jenn1000/Swedish-Grammar-Error-Correction/README.md

 2. T5

-   We chose ```T5-base``` for further experiment on the Transformer-based model, due to its renounwed achievement on various text generation tasks.
+   We chose ```T5-base``` for further experiment on the Transformer-based model, due to its reknowned achievement on various text generation tasks.

 ## Training Details
 1. Preprocessing